monarchjhaveri/ecommerce-web-admin-panel/README.md

 ###Making changes:

-`npm run watch` - Enables livereload of javascript and jsx files (only the ones in the `require` tree whose root is main.jsx):
+`npm run watch` - Enables livereload of SCSS files, as well as javascript and jsx files (only the ones in the `require` tree whose root is main.jsx):

 The `frontend` folder gets compiled to the `public` folder.